A European Project

 ESS AB – a public company

 European Spallation Source AB is a public company owned by the Swedish and Danish governments.
 All partner countries will be offered shares in the company.
-The CEO is Colin Carlile, and the Chair of the ESS Board is Sven Landelius.
+The CEO is James Yeck, and the Chair of the ESS Board is Sven Landelius.
 Due to the unique nature of the ESS project it has dual-governance, with the ESS AB Board representing the legal entity within Sweden, and the ESS Steering Committee containing representatives from the 17 Partner Countries.
 The endorsements of the Steering Committee form decision support for the Board.
 For information go to ESS Governance.

 What does ESS AB do?